The image above shows our Poppy Seed Pod watch on the right.

 I’ll define fine jewellery here, in order to contrast it with a very different type of jewellery I detail below.

-Fine jewellery represents an exquisite category of adornments distinguished by its superior craftsmanship, and high-quality materials.
+Fine jewellery represents an exquisite category of adornments distinguished by its superior craftsmanship and high-quality materials.
 Unlike fashion or costume jewellery which uses less valuable materials, fine jewellery is crafted using precious metals such as gold, platinum, or sterling silver, often adorned with genuine gemstones like diamonds, rubies, sapphires, emeralds, and pearls.

 While it might not be immediately obvious why this section of the article relates to art jewellery and watchmaking, it is actually an important part of the concept . . .

-This seems to me to be a change from a single system where the focus is on simple symbolic representations, to a focus on the exploration of what is outside that system.
-In my opinion this could be said to be the biggest revolution in the Western Art Tradition, even though no-one else seems to have noticed it!
+This seems to me to be a change from a single system where the focus is on a simple type of symbolic representations, to a focus on the exploration of what is outside that system.
+In my opinion this is arguably the biggest revolution in the Western Art Tradition, even though no-one else seems to have noticed it (at the time of writing).

-The Evolution Of Art jewellery
+The Evolution Of Art Jewellery

-In the mid-20th century, at around the same time that abstract art appeared and music was undergoing the major change in focus from notes to sounds I described above, a movement emerged that sought to redefine the boundaries of what constituted jewellery.
+In the mid-20th century, slightly after abstract art appeared and music was undergoing the major change in focus from notes to sounds I described above, a movement emerged that sought to redefine the boundaries of what constituted jewellery.
 According to the Victoria and Albert Museum, London, this movement was characterized by “a desire to move away from the mainstream and produce innovative, wearable art.”
 This marked the beginning of the evolution of art jewellery as a distinct form.

 What could be called conceptual art jewellery (which overlaps with the definition of contemporary jewellery), which is created by an individual as a personal exploration and expression of story or concepts, and valued primarily for aesthetics (unlike fine jewellery which is valued due to materials used and the brand) clearly relates to fine art.
-One commentator said that the only difference between art jewellery and sculpture (an accepted part of the fine art world from the beginning) is the scale, although other writers say that the term “wearable sculpture” is currently being avoided by art jewellers.

 Here are some examples of recent art jewellery: